 - 1. Executive Director: Director and administrator of Parks and Recreation for the entire Glen Ellyn Park District.
-(Full-time Exempt) - Department Heads: Employees who direct and are in charge of a particular department within the Park District's organizational structure.
-Department heads may include without limitation Superintendent of Parks, Superintendent of Recreation, and Superintendent of Finance & Personnel. - 3.
-Facility Managers: Employees who manage and/or have supervisory responsibility over employees employeed at various Park District facilities, buildings or grounds. - 4.
-Supervisors: Your immediate supervisor and each supervisor at each succeeding level of authority within your department up to and including the Executive Director. - 2.
+(Full-time Exempt) - 2.
 Superintendent: Employees who direct and are in charge of a particular department within the Glen Ellyn Park District.
 (Recreation, Parks, Finance & Personnel) They develop the policies, goals and strategies to ensure success for the organization.
 Develop and oversee budgets, negotiate contracts/agreements and analyze large scale data and trends.
 (Full-time Exempt) - 3.
 Asst.
 Superintendent: Employees with significant experience and knowledge within a departmental function and oversee that specific area.
 Additionally, serve as back-up in the absence of the Superintendent of that department.
 (Full-time Exempt) - 4.
 Manager: Employees at a professional level who manage and/or oversee a particular facility, operation, or area within the park district.
 They may or may not supervise other staff.
 Typically, requires a higher level of education and experience for significant decision making and independent judgement related to roles and resources.
 (Full-time Exempt) - 5.
 Assistant Manager: Employees with considerable experience and knowledge related to a specific operation or function within a department, facility, or program and oversee that area.
 Additionally, serve as back-up in the absence of the Manager of that department, facility, or program.
-(Full-time Exempt)

-- 6. Supervisor: Employees who oversee and provide direction for someone or something.
+(Full-time Exempt) - Supervisor: Employees who oversee and provide direction for someone or something.
 Typically, in a lead role with experience and/or knowledge to direct those with less experience and/or knowledge.
 They are often involved with scheduling and assigning tasks to employees and reporting outcomes back to management staff.
 (FT or PT, Exempt or Non-Exempt depending on specific position) - 7.
 Executive Assistant: Employee who provides administrative support to the Executive Director, completes special projects, and serves as Secretary to the Board of Commissioners.
 Handles details of a highly confidential and critical nature.
 (FT Exempt) - 8.
 Specialist: Employees who are an expert in or devoted to a particular area or function such as Arborist, Horticulturist, Naturalist, etc. Requires a specialized certification, license, or degree and typically several years of practical experience.
-(FT Exempt or Non-Exempt depending on specific criteria) - 9.
-Technician: Employees with a higher degree of skill or training in a particular area or areas but not to the level of expert or specialist.
+(FT Exempt or Non-Exempt depending on specific criteria)

+- Technician: Employees with a higher degree of skill or training in a particular area or areas but not to the level of expert or specialist.
 They may have a certification, license, or degree but have not had the opportunity to apply that knowledge in a work environment.
 Alternatively, they may have more practical experience but are lacking more formal training and knowledge.
 (Full-time or Part-time Non-exempt) - 10.
 Guest Services Representative: Employees who provide assistance and information to visitors and callers.
 Assists customers registering for programs and events, processes POS transactions, issues receipts, refunds, and reports, reconciles cash drawer, etc. Assists with mail, office supplies, and provides clerical support.
 (FT or PT Non-exempt)